 Finally, please try to be in class.
-You've probably heard it a million times already, but it's particularly true in this class.
+Classes are NOT recorded.
+You've probably heard it many times already, but it's particularly true in this class.
 You will almost certainly not do well if you are absent too often.